Canadiana is a web series on the hunt for the most incredible stories in Canadian history.

 Kyle Cucco is a construction worker turned documentary filmmaker.

 Just after World War II Kyle's grandfather came across the Atlantic Ocean on a ship, disembarking at Pier 21 in Halifax, where he and many other Italian immigrants set out to make a new life in Canada.
 He and his uncle, cousins, and eventually his brothers took a train to Ontario, where they founded a construction company that thrives to this day.
 The company is named after the street in Toronto they all lived on.

 The history on the other side of Kyle's family stretches back farther, to Irish, English and Scottish immigrants who made lives as farmers in rural Ontario.
 One offshoot of the family tree descends from the founders of the town Lakefield, ON.
 Another's roots come from Almonte, the home of the inventor of Basketball.

-Ashley Brook has over eight years' experience in the documentary film and television industry.
-She has credits on a variety of internationally acclaimed projects including series for Discovery Channel, National Geographic and VICE, cinematic virtual reality films, and theatrical feature docs like Anthropocene (Bell Media) and Long Time Running: The Tragically Hip (Bell Media).
-Ashley is currently working as a producer and researcher on multiple documentary and 360 VR productions in Toronto.
+Ashley Brook has been working in the documentary film and television industry since graduating in 2009.
+She has credits on a variety of internationally acclaimed projects including series for Discovery Channel, National Geographic and VICE, cinematic virtual reality films, TV docs for CBC and HBO, and Canadian feature docs like Long Time Running: The Tragically Hip and Anthropocene.
+Ashley is currently working as a producer, researcher, and writer/director on multiple film, TV, and digital media productions in Toronto.